Photo by Ali Lozoff, Duluth, Minnesota

 The American Art Therapy Association (AATA) defines art therapy as a human service profession which utilizes art media, images, the creative art process, and patient client responses to the created art productions as reflections of an individual’s development, abilities, personality, interests, concerns, and conflicts.
 Art therapy is an effective treatment for individuals with developmental, medical, educational, social, or psychological impairments.

-Whether you need help finding treatment, ongoing meetings, or mentorship, the organizations listed here can help.
+Whether you need help finding treatment, support meetings or recovery coaching, the organizations listed here can help.

 HAZELDEN BETTY FORD FOUNDATION, 1-866-831-5700